jacqulin-005/Litttle_Math_Expert/README.md

 # Technologies used

-Spring Boot for rapid development and deployment Spring security for secure registration and login Thymeleaf templating engine for server-side HTML rendering Spring Data JPA for database access
+Spring Boot for rapid development and deployment, Spring security for secure registration and login, Thymeleaf templating engine for server-side HTML rendering, Spring Data JPA for database access,
-Bootstrap for responsive UI design
+Bootstrap for responsive UI design,
 Maven for build and dependency management

 # Requirements

-Java Development Kit (JDK) 8 or later
+Java Development Kit (JDK) 8 or later,
 Apache Maven 3.0 or later

 # Configuration